seblap86/mold_detection/README.md

 - **Preprocessing**: The image is preprocessed (for example, background is removed, image is flattened - this is important for the following steps).
 - **Display of images**: The unprocessed and the processed image are shown to the user.
 - **Display of main colors**: The Python function to detect mold currently works with colors.
 Hence, the main colors of the image are displayed to the user.
 To achieve this, the colors of the image are HEX labeled and and a KMeans model is trained on the colors of the image.
 The user can define the number of clusters.
 The centroid of each cluster represents the average color of each cluster (as a main color) and is shown to the user in a pie chart (the size of the pieces is determined by the total number of similar colors in the respective cluster).
-- **Mold / no mold detection and warning**: A function checks if certain colors typical for mold occur suspicously often in the image or not.
+- **Mold / no mold detection and warning**: A function checks if certain colors typical for mold occur suspiciously often in the image or not.
 Currently, the function checks for certain grey colors.
 These typically do not appear in fruits or vegetables but in mold.
 If a suspicious amount appears, the application warns the user that there could be mold.
 - **Fruit and vegetable classification**: The image is input into a pre-trained CNN (convolutional neural network) model that predicts the type of fruit or vegetable (the model had an accuracy of 97% on the test set; see folders 'final_models' and 'model_creation' for more information on the model specifications and folder 'tableau_visualizations' for the training history).
 The classification is shown to the user.

 #### Features for the future